 Check for GPU driver updates

 We recommend setting up a virtual Python environment inside Windows.
-There are many tools you can use to setup a virtual Python environment — for these instructions, we'll use Anaconda’s Miniconda.
-The rest of this setup assumes you use a miniconda environment.
+There are many tools that you can use to set up a virtual Python environment—for these instructions, we'll use Anaconda's Miniconda.
+The rest of this setup assumes that you use a Miniconda environment.